doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP Get formula by name` command <!-- REF #method.VP Get formula by name.Summary --> returns the formula and comment corresponding to the named range or named formula passed in the *name* parameter, or **null** if it does not exist in the defined scope<!-- END REF -->.
+The `VP Get formula by name` command <!-- REF #_method_.VP Get formula by name.Summary --> returns the formula and comment corresponding to the named range or named formula passed in the *name* parameter, or **null** if it does not exist in the defined scope<!-- END REF -->.

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.